kasarama/MongoDB_assignment/README_USE.md

-# How to run programm:
+# How to run the programm:

 ## You need to have installed Node.js, NPM and MongoDb.